 Acts 2:41-42; Matthew 28:19; Romans 6:4; Galatians 3:27-28

 People are made in the spiritual image of God, to be like Him in character.
 Although every person has tremendous potential for good, all of us are marred by an attitude of disobedience toward God.
 This attitude, called sin, separates people from God and causes many problems in life.
-We deserve death and separation from God, but by his grace through his Son Jesus we can be forgiven.
-By trusting God as our Lord and Savior, we can experience His forgiveness and freedom for our lives.
+Because of our sin choices, we deserve death and separation from God, but by his grace through his Son Jesus we can be forgiven.
+By trusting Jesus as our Lord and Savior, we can experience His forgiveness and freedom for our lives.
 God welcomes us the way we are, but loves us too much to keep us that way.
 As believers we stop living for ourselves and desire to glorify God by our actions and words.

 Genesis 1:27; Psalms 8:3-6; Romans 3:23; Romans 6:23; Romans 12:1-2; Isaiah 59:1-2